Skip to main content

 • Opening Exercises (Founder’s Memorial Amphitorium)

-This is our university family’s first opportunity to meet as we begin the new semester.
-Arrive a few minutes early to find a seat.
-Bring your ID card as this will be scanned after the service.
+This is the first opportunity for our university family to meet together as we begin the new semester.
+Arrive a few minutes early to find a seat and bring your ID to scan at the end of the service.

 10:30–10:50 p.m.